singular-gpispace/pfd-parallel/README.md

 ```

 The results can then be found in the directory `$software_ROOT/results`.
 Note that if an output file already exist, the respective computation will not be repeated to allow for restartability.
 The Singular command returns a list of strings providing information about whether the computation was successful, was skipped since the result file is already there, or there occurred an error.
+After the above run, the output directory contains for each computation a file with the indexing of the denominators (in human readable form), a file with the actual partial fraction decomposition (in human readable form, referencing the denominator file), a text file containing the result without indexing (in human readable form), an ssi file in the binary Singular serialization format (consistent between input and output), and a resources file giving information about the time and memory used by the individual steps of the algorithm.

 # Appendix: Convenient scripts to run an example in pfd-parallel